curl/curl/docs/libcurl/opts/CURLOPT_MAXCONNECTS.md

 # DESCRIPTION

 Pass a long.
-The set *amount* is the maximum number of simultaneously open persistent connections that libcurl may cache in the pool associated with this handle.
+The set *amount* is the maximum number of connections that libcurl may keep alive in its connection cache after use.
 The default is 5, and there is not much point in changing this value unless you are perfectly aware of how this works.
 This concerns connections using any of the protocols that support persistent connections.

-When reaching the maximum limit, curl closes the oldest one in the cache to prevent increasing the number of open connections.
+When reaching the maximum limit, curl closes the oldest connection present in the cache to prevent the number of connections from increasing.

 If you already have performed transfers with this curl handle, setting a smaller CURLOPT_MAXCONNECTS(3) than before may cause open connections to get closed unnecessarily.

 If you add this easy handle to a multi handle, this setting is not acknowledged, and you must instead use curl_multi_setopt(3) and the